The two most popular eCommerce platforms today are Shopify (2.1M stores) and WooCommerce (4.7M stores), based on data from BuiltWith.

 Shopify winning is also bad for the Internet as a whole.
 The Internet is already very monopolized.
 Most online shopping is done on Amazon.
 We don’t search for things, we Google them.
 Facebook knows more about us than our friends and family.
 Then there’s eBay, TripAdvisor, Airbnb, … we can go on and on.
 We all know the pitfalls of large monopolies.

 By using Shopify, you’re helping another giant corporation monopolize a part of the Internet.
-By using WooCommerce, you support your local small business or freelance developers, and a big open-source community worldwide.
+By using WooCommerce, you support your local small businesses or freelance developers, and a big open-source community worldwide.

 User-friendliness of WooCommerce needs to catch up to Shopify